 Lillback said of that meeting, “They come and they say to single mom Betsy Ross, ‘We need lots of flags and we’d like to have lots of stars.
 And we want them to have six points.’”

-The six-pointed star symbolized, many think, the spur of a nobleman.
+Many think the six-pointed star symbolized the spur of a nobleman.
 There were six-pointed stars on Washington’s personal coat of arms.

 Lillback says this professional seamstress gave it to the delegation straight.